God Comes To You Disguised As Your Life

 I grew up with two alcoholic parents.
 Honestly, I hated this part of my life.
 In my teen years, I was constantly angry at how they were screwing up my life.
 And yet, in the crucible of that misery, I worked for a summer on a concrete crew with a pastor who was between churches.
 Ever so gently, this man helped me open my heart to Jesus.
 With my struggling parents, I needed help.
 And God came and walked with me in something I could not change.

-Over the years, I realized that the anguish I experienced in my growing up years softened my heart to be with others in their turmoil.
+Over the years, I realized that the anguish I experienced while growing up softened my heart and made me want to be with others in their turmoil.
 First, it was as a local church pastor.
 More recently, it has been as a hospital chaplain.
 God has come disguised as my life.

-After 30-plus years, my departure from the church that I led was not quite as I had hoped.
-It wasn’t bad, it was just earlier than I had wanted.
-A few weeks ago, a good friend from that church joined me for a couple days of skiing here in Colorado.
+After 30-plus years, my departure from the church I led was not quite as I had hoped.
+It wasn’t bad.
+It was just earlier than I had wanted.
+A few weeks ago, a good friend from that church joined me for a couple of days of skiing here in Colorado.
 At the church, Jon led a transition team that had helped me realize the time was right for my departure.
-As we rode chair lifts and paused on the mountain and ate meals, we talked about my departure.
+As we rode chair lifts and paused on the mountain, and ate meals, we talked about my departure.
 He knew I had resisted and was eager to know if I had seen God in that part of my life.

 I don’t always like it.
-Right now in my nearby family I have two active alcoholics.
+Right now, in my nearby family, I have two active alcoholics.
 Both are struggling to be humble enough to seek the help they need.
-After years with my parents, watching two more loved ones sabotage their lives with drink is really painful for me.
+After years with my parents, watching two more loved ones sabotage their lives with drinking is painful for me.
 I don’t want this to be part of my life.

 So, I am looking for God now.
-My belief — my experience — is that God really does come to me disguised as my life.
+My belief — my experience — is that God does come to me disguised as my life.
 For healing, for the richest life possible, I need to see God in this life that is mine, whatever it brings.
 I’m looking.
 And I will see.
+It's never certain, but it's always at the right time.

 By John Casey